nextthingco/docs/Gadget-docs/source/includes/_overview.md

 GadgetCLI is a simplified command-line tool for developing a custom Linux distribution.
 It's what you used to build and deploy applications.
 GadgetCLI comes with a Gadget Template containing a Gadgetfile and an example Bash script that turn on a off LEDs connected to PE4 - PE11.

+* level one
+  + level two tabbed

 * **GadgetFile**

-...The GadgetFile builds an image that runs as a container.
-This file has all the ...container build instructions for your application.
-Whatever instructions live here will ...be built and deployed.
+	+ The GadgetFile builds an image that runs as a container.
+This file has all the container build instructions for your application.
+Whatever instructions live here will be built and deployed.

 * **Containers**